Armotik/Epsylium/README.md

 # Epsylium
 Website of Epsylium
-All the documentation is available in the `doc
+All the documentation is available in the `doc` directory.